jangorecki/r-pkgs-tiny/README.md

 ## Writing R package

-If you search online about writing R package, then it is easy to get impression that writing R package is a complex process, that requires multiple other packages to be installed and learnt.
+If you search online about writing R package, then it is easy to get impression that writing R package is a complex process, that requires multiple other packages to be installed and learned.

 Writing R packages is actually astounding straightforward and doesn't require any extra packages.
 All you need for a minimal package is: